A reader sent me this question…

 I'm one of those people who FREEZE around a camera.
 Deer.
 In.
 Headlights.
 I want to be able to enjoy my wedding and for once not hide whenever I see a lens.
 I was wondering if perhaps you had any advice for relaxing and enjoying the wedding documentation.

 Hey Halle, and all my other shy brides.
-I'll fess up right now and say that I can't identify with this at all — I'm a total ham and LOVE to have my picture taken — so I can't really give you tips AS a shy bride.
-BUT I can try and give you a little kick in the pants as a photog!
+I'll fess up right now and say that I can't identify with this at all — I'm a total ham and LOVE to have my picture taken.
+While I can't really give you tips AS a shy bride, I give you advice based on my years as a wedding photographer!

 There are several ways to this…